davedawitdave/Network-security-analysis-and-botnet-prediction/README.md

 ## Project Overview

 This project aims to detect botnet activities in network traffic using machine learning and data analysis techniques.
 Botnets pose significant threats to network security, and timely detection can prevent widespread damage.
-The project encompasses data preprocessing, exploratory data analysis, feature selection, model building, hyperparameter tuning, and clustering.
+The project encompasses data preprocessing, exploratory data analysis, feature selection, model building, and hyperparameter tuning.

 ## Table of Contents